 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- To improve children's health and lower the incidence of preventable illnesses, World Vision worked with mother's groups and teachers to educate children on proper nutrition, handwashing, and personal hygiene.
+- To improve children's health and lower the incidence of preventable illnesses, we worked with mother's groups and teachers to educate children on proper nutrition, handwashing, and personal hygiene.

-- World Vision partnered with local organizations and teachers to educate children with age-appropriate material regarding reproductive health and substance abuse.
+- We partnered with local organizations and teachers to educate children with age-appropriate material regarding reproductive health and substance abuse.
 By increasing children’s and adolescents’ knowledge in these areas, they will be able to make well-informed decisions.

 Education for Better Lives